AdobeDocs/campaign-classic.en/help/configuration/using/examples-of-schemas-edition.md

    </schema>
    ```

-   The SQL script generated from the database update wizard is as follows:
+   The SQL script generated from the database update assistant is as follows:

    ```
    ALTER TABLE NmsRecipient ADD iFidelity INTEGER;